corydonbaylor/graph-recommendation/README.md

 driver.close()
 ```

-Just simply import `neo4j` , create your driver, and submit your query!
-And with that, you have all the power of graph databases right in your python application.
+Simply import `neo4j`, establish your driver, and execute your query directly from Python, harnessing the power of graph databases in your application.

 ---

-**In this github repo, you will find:**
+- **GitHub Repository Contents:**

-- A `set_updatabases` folder: if you run the sql and cypher code in Neo4j and Postgress you will set up identical databases (against which you can run the aforementioned queries)
+  - **`set_updatabases` folder:** Provides scripts to set up identical databases in Neo4j and PostgreSQL for running the queries mentioned.
-- A `queries` folder: this simply has some queries to run against the set up databases.
+  - **`queries` folder:** Contains sample queries to execute against the prepared databases.
-- An `images` folder: this houses an image found in this readme.
+  - **`images` folder:** Houses images used in this readme.
-- An `app` folder: this contains a simple flask app that returns book recommendations given a user's name
+  - **`app` folder:** Includes a basic Flask application that returns book recommendations based on a user's name.